 The current skill sets of your healthcare organization's employees should be evaluated.
 The change manager should closely monitor the skills of their healthcare workers and make sure that those skills are in line with what is needed for change management.

-The McKinsey Seven S Model has been implemented by many healthcare organizations with great success due to its effectiveness in changing behaviors while simultaneously improving productivity.
-These types of change management methods can be used successfully with organizations that are experiencing problems related to staff skills, processes and culture.
+The McKinsey 7-S change model has been implemented by many healthcare organizations with great success due to its effectiveness in changing behaviors while simultaneously improving productivity.
+These types of change management principles can be used successfully with organizations that are experiencing problems related to staff skills, processes and culture.

-The Kotter 8-Step Model is an extensive change management model.
+Kotter's 8-Step Change Management Model is an extensive change model.
 It focuses on change as a process that has eight phases, with the first three steps being pre-intervention:

 Creating a sense of urgency